Slow links, fast links, and the cost of gossip: Lower Bounds

-Our lower bound results use variants of an $n$-node distributed network that has a \emph{guessing game gadget} of $2m$ nodes embedded as a subgraph.
+Our gossip lower bound results (see Section~\ref{sec:lbs}), use variants of an $n$-node distributed network that has a \emph{guessing game gadget} of $2m$ nodes embedded as a subgraph.
 In our gadget construction, we use predicate $P$, to specify a set of hidden low latency edges, which we call \emph{fast edges}.
-We show that, the execution of a gossip algorithm on an $n$-node network can be simulated by Alice when playing the guessing game $\guessing(2m,P)$, where $n\ge 2m$.
+We show that the execution of a gossip algorithm on an $n$-node network can be simulated by Alice when playing the guessing game $\guessing(2m,P)$, where $n\ge 2m$.
+More specifically, this construction ensures that Alice can solve the guessing game in $T$ rounds if the distributed algorithm achieves broadcast in $T$ rounds (see Lemma~\ref{lem:simulation}).

 We use the notation $\ID(v)$ to denote the ID of a vertex $v$, which, by construction is unique.
 For a given instance of the guessing game, Alice creates a set of nodes $L=\{ v_1,\dots,v_{m} \}$ where $\ID(v_i) = a_i \in A$ for $i=1,\dots,m$ and, similarly, maps the integers in $B$ to the IDs of the vertex set $R=\{u_1,\dots,u_m\}$ in a one-to-one fashion.
 Next, Alice creates a complete bipartite graph on sets $L$ and $R$ by adding $m^2$ \emph{cross edges} and adds a clique on the vertices in $L$ where all clique edges are considered to have latency~$1$.